 I won’t name any names here but back in 2010 I met a local guy who was running a hard money lending company as a one man show with not much to lend out.

-We were introduced through a mutual friend, and he quickly became my go to hard money lender.
+A mutual friend introduced us, and he quickly became my go to hard money lender.
 We would often spend our Friday mornings standing at the court house steps bidding on properties.

-I reviewed his private placement memorandum and was too embarrassed to admit that I didn’t understand it, so I passed.
+I reviewed his private placement memorandum. unfortunately I didn’t understand it.
+Embarrassed to admit that I passed it.
 I would have gladly given him the money, but investing with other people I didn’t know seemed risky and uncomfortable (I now think that syndications are awesome and a way to invest passively while still achieving a high rate of return).

-By the time I checked in with him again (maybe a year later) his fund was fully subscribed, meaning he had raised all of the capital for that fund.
+When I checked in with him (maybe a year later) , he had raised all of the capital for that fund.
+His fund was fully subscribed.
 He also he mentioned that he had paid out an ROI of over 30%+ to his investors that year.

 I really wish I would have just invested that $50,000…

 Buying this house + billboard for $30,000 in Everett, WA